-As we rebuild our operations, we have brought back to work all those who have been on furlough, and we will continue to invest in the training and development of female members of staff, mindful of opportunities to provide career and salary progression for them.
+We implement the Living Wage Foundation's living wage increase each year as soon as possible after it is announced.
+We continue to invest in the training and development of female members of staff, mindful of opportunities to provide career and salary progression for them.
 Applications for flexible working are considered positively wherever possible, and our policy on this has been reviewed this year.